Housing Resources for Families

 Signing Up for a Move-In Time

 Students must sign up for a move-in time through the same system they select their room.
-If a move-in time is not picked by July 31, a move-in time will be assigned to them.
-If your student is new to BGSU, they will not be cleared to move-in if they have not attended a SOAR session, so this is also an important step in the move-in process.
+If a move-in time is not picked by the deadline, a move-in time will be assigned to them.
+If your student is new to BGSU, they will not be cleared to move-in if they have not attended University Orientation, so this is also an important step in the move-in process.

 Once a student picks their room and knows for certain whom they are living with, it's a good idea for the students to set up a time to talk and get to know each other better.
 Talking over the phone or through a video conferencing app is recommended because it can help them get to know each other better than strictly talking through texting or social media.